Evo-Forge/Essence/components/essence-slider/README.md

-# Essence Slider - Slider component.
+# Essence Slider - Slider component

 Options
 - `start`: integer value to set the initial value - values: **0** to **100**